-What Is the Role of Family in Addiction Recovery?
+What Is The Role Of Family In Addiction Recovery?

-The Savior or Hero
+The Savior Or Hero

 The Lost Child

 The Scapegoat is the person in the family who is blamed.
 The Scapegoat creates other problems and concerns in order to deflect attention away from the real issue.
-They are very successful at distracted the family and others from the addicted individual.
+They are very successful at distracting the family and others from the addicted individual.

-Healthy Roles of Family in Addiction Recovery
+Healthy Roles Of Family Members In Addiction Recovery

-Family Involvement in Adolescent Substance Abuse
+Family Involvement In Adolescent Substance Abuse

 It also is not unheard of for a parent to abuse drugs or alcohol in response to teens abusing harmful chemicals.
 In such cases, parents have to be mindful of being an example of strength for children.
-Strong support and connection can help encourage their teens to get clean, and possibly reduce the rate of relapse.
+Strong support and connection can help encourage their teens to get clean and possibly reduce the rate of relapse.
 Contacting a treatment provider can help parents find treatment through medication and counseling services.

 Make a Call (855) 826-4464